angular/angular/aio/content/guide/testing.md

 These standard testing techniques are great for unit testing services in isolation.

-However, you almost always inject service into application classes using Angular dependency injection and you should have tests that reflect that usage pattern.
+However, you almost always inject services into application classes using Angular dependency injection and you should have tests that reflect that usage pattern.
 Angular testing utilities make it easy to investigate how injected services behave.